TrivialInteractive/Ultimate-Replay-3.0-Samples/Samples/Code Examples/04 Advanced/Ex04_ReadReplayDataAPI.md

 						// Log info
 						Debug.LogFormat("Replay Object: {0} - Pos = {1}, Rot = {2}", componentData.BehaviourIdentity, position, rotation);
 					}

+					// Dispose of the component data once we are finished with it componentData.Dispose();
 				}

+				// Dispose of the object data once we are finished with it objectStateData.Dispose();
 			}

+			// Dispose of the snapshot once we are finished with it snapshot.Dispose();
 		}

+		// Finally dispose of the storage once we are finished with it storage.Dispose();
 	}
 }
 ```